Snoozekinezzar/CTFs/BrokenAzure.cloud.md

 -----END AZURE_DETAILS-----
 ```

-## Writing to .pem file and az login
+## Writing to .pem file and az ad commands
 Now that I have the *certificate*, *private key*, *tenant id and *app-id*, I can use az login to access the service principal, but without the subscription (It should be noted that tenant id and app id is usually not in .pem files)

 ```bash